 What drives Meghan’s #ProgressThroughPassion?

-“Working with families to help and support them fuels my passion to work in the field of Speech Language Pathology.
+“Working with families to help and support them fuels my passion to work in early childhood education.
 Basal Therapies exudes a passion that families feel when they walk in the door.”

 Aubrey completed her degree in Sports Management and Commercial Recreation Tourism at Shepherd University.
 Aubrey joins the Basal Team with experience working in both the elementary and high school setting with students in the special education setting for 12 years.
 Aubrey’s favorite parts of her job at Basal Therapies are supporting families, interacting with staff, and seeing the kids each day.
 She believes the most important part of her job is working with kids, and their families, to support them through this journey.
 She loves seeing the progress each week!
 Aubrey is a Frederick native where she enjoys coaching volleyball, hanging out with her family, and traveling.